Free Initial Assessment

 So why do I need LPAs if my loved ones can make a deputyship application?

-• Control – you choose who you appoint as your attorneys.
-With a deputyship application, it is usually the next of kin that makes the application.
+You choose who you appoint as your attorneys.
+With a deputyship application, it is usually the next of kin who makes the application.
 This may not, however, be someone that you trust, or feel is the right fit for the role.

 • LPAs are important documents and it is vital that you seek legal advice to ensure that they are drafted in the correct way so that they are valid and can be used.